Cover Image for Lyrical Miracle: Mick Jenkins Hits the Eject Button

 Everything got diluted or diminished.
 Not just the music.
 Writing too.
 Why?
 You don’t need quality to make a ton of money now.
 It’s profit.
 Like most changes in anything as powerful as hip-hop.
 Look at the NBA.
 It’s egregious how in bed they are with betting.
 Why the fuck am I looking at DraftKings when I’m watching Charles Barkley talk on TV?
 I’ll be on FanDuel brother!
 [Laughs] I bought my engagement ring off FanDuel winnings.
 [Laughs] But watching them break down the game and tell me who to bet on?
 And that’s not a scam?
 What the hell is happening right now?
 Why does Shams, the number one deliverer of NBA information, have a FanDuel deal?
 Why?
 I’m not trying to be on some whiny soap box, like, ohhh, look what they’ve done to hip-hop.
 They just do this to anything powerful.

 There’s the relentless profit chase, then the macro context.
 Cost of living crises, widespread desperation.
-It leads to these hail mary’s, and the hideous underbellies of crypto.
-People do it to themselves now in music.
-Either out of desperation, which isn’t solely on them obviously, or out of this broken expectation that if you’re not getting labels calling after a month on TikTok, something’s wrong.
-There’s such a pressure-cooked expectation for rapid growth, which mirrors our economy.
+There’s such a pressure-cooked expectation for rapid growth, which mirrors our economy...

 The system is going to system all day, but what’s it doing to artists?
 You get a generation of motherfuckers whose reasons for doing this, and whose beliefs about the most effective way to do it, are robbing the integrity of what they’re trying to do.